Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 ![Takeaway info](assets/readme-images/takeaway-info.png)

 * ## Opening Hours<div id='id-open'/>
    * Just as the user scrolls down the website the operating hours are available this is centered in the middle of the screen.
-This is beneficial to the user as its important information for the user, as they could potenially visit or order from the restaurant and the opening times can be easily found.
+This is beneficial as its important information for the user, as they could potenially visit or order from the restaurant and the opening times can be easily found.
 ![Opening-hours](assets/readme-images/opening-hours.png)

 * ## Iframe<div id='id-frame'/>